materials-commons/materialscommons.org/docs/spreadsheets.md

 ## Associating Files

-In Materials Commons you can associate files with your processes and samples.
+In Materials Commons, you can associate files with your processes and samples.
 Materials Commons will then show you the files associated with the sample/process you are looking at.
 You can also do this within your spreadsheet.
 The file: keyword lets you specify a column that can contain files (one per cell in the column) with your samples.